autolab-fi/metropolia-esp32/lessons/module_0/permit_for_operation.md

 ### Introduction

-In this lesson, you will earn your official Mars rover "driver's license."
+In this lesson, you will earn your official Mars rover "Permit" for operation of the rover on Mars.
 You'll be writing your first program from scratch, but first, let's go over a fundamental concept in programming: **functions**.

 ---